Neoptolemus: Trojan War

 By the enslaved Andromache, daughter of Cilician king Eëtion, Neoptolemus was the father of Molossos (and, according to the myth, therefore an ancestor of Olympias, the mother of Alexander the Great), Pielus, Pergamus and Amphialus.

 Hyginus has a section on Amphialus:

 Neoptolemus, son of Achilles and Deidamia, begat Amphialus by captive Andromache, daughter of Ēëtion.
 But after he heard that Hermione his betrothed had been given to Orestes in marriage, he went to Lacedaemon and demanded her from Menelaus.
 Menelaus did not wish to go back on his word, and took Hermione from Orestes and gave her to Neoptolemus.
 Orestes, thus insulted, slew Neoptolemus as he was sacrificing to Delphi, and recovered Hermione.
 The bones of Neoptolemus were scattered through the land of Ambracia, which is in the district of Epirus.

 By Lanassa, granddaughter of Heracles, he fathered eight children.

-Like in Euripides' Hekabe, Sophocles' Philoctetes also shows him as a much kinder man, who honours his promises and shows remorse when he is made to trick Philoctetes.
+Like in Euripides's Hekabe, Sophocles's Philoctetes also shows him as a much kinder man, who honours his promises and shows remorse when he is made to trick Philoctetes.

-After the War
+After the war

-There are two differing accounts of Neoptolemus' death: he was either killed after he attempted to take Hermione from Orestes, or after he denounced Apollo, the murderer of his father.
-In the first case, he was killed by Orestes; in the second, the Delphic priests of Apollo took revenge.
+There are two differing accounts of Neoptolemus's death: he was either killed after he attempted to take Hermione from Orestes, or after he denounced Apollo, the murderer of his father.
+In the first case, he was killed by Orestes; in the second, the Delphic priest of Apollo named Machaereus took revenge.

-After Neoptolemus' death his kingdom was partitioned.
-According to Virgil's Aeneid, Helenus (who later married Andromache) took part of it: "Helenus, a son of Priam, was king over these Greek cities of Epirus, having succeeded to the throne and bed of Pyrrhus..."
+After Neoptolemus's death his kingdom was partitioned.
+According to Virgil's Aeneid, Helenus (who later married Andromache) took part of it: "Helenus, a son of Priam, was king over these Greek cities of Epirus, having succeeded to the throne and bed of Pyrrhus ...".